Everything you need to know about The Ploughing Championships 2022

 Where are the toilets located?

 There are toilet facilities located in each of our 3 main catering blocks and additionally throughout the Trade Arena.
-There is a combination of portaloos, wheelchair accessible portaloos and mains toilets provided.
+There is a combination of portable toilets, wheelchair accessible portable loos and mains toilets provided.
 We will have 2 Accessoloo units at the event which have an electric hoist, adult-sized changing bench, toilet and wash basin, catering for all our visitors needs.
 See the Trade Exhibition Map when published for exact locations.

 Are there baby changing and feeding facilities?